Top 6 Reasons Why You Should Use React JS

 1 – React gives flexibility

 React’s flexibility might be a significant benefit based on your goals.
-It gives the option to choose how you would like to handle testing, routing, and folder organisation.
+It allows you to choose how you would like to handle testing, routing, and folder organisation.

 Aside from the environment, React’s lack of bias means you may utilise it on various projects, including web applications, static sites, mobile apps, and even virtual reality.